tsani/jerrington.me/pages/beli.md

   parser.

   Update (2018-02-01): problem might be in `skip_newlines` in `lexer.ml`;
   there's no `Loc.shift`.

+  Update: messing around with inserting `Loc.shift` seems to make things worse.
+In particular, line numbers are incorrect.

+  Update (2018-02-20): further messing around with `Loc.shift` in the lexer seems to make things better.
+I don't understand why it's behaving now.
+Now, no matter where the hole is in the file, the reported location is only off by two.
+There are situations where it can be off by more, and these arise due to the numerous different places where newlines are handled inside the lexer.
+For example, comments have their own newline handling, so inserting comments affects the reported hole location.

   Discuss with Aliya regarding the right sequence of commands.

 ### Interactive mode features we should have